nishimotz/julius/jcontrol/00readme.txt

    Engine control
        pause
            Stop Julius and enter into paused status.
 In paused status, Julius will not run recognition even if speech input occurs.
 When this command is issued while recognition is running, Julius will stop after the recognition has been finished.

        terminate
            Same as pause, but discard the current speech input when received command in the middle of recognition process.

        resume
            Restart Julius that has been paused or terminated.

        inputparam arg
            Tell Julius how to deal with speech input in case grammar is changed just when recognition is running.
 Specify one: "TERMINATE", "PAUSE" or "WAIT".

        version
            Tell Julius to send version description string.

        status
            Tell Julius to send the system status (active / sleep)

    Grammar handling
+       graminfo
+           Tell the current process to send the list of current grammars to client.

        changegram prefix
            Send a new grammar "prefix.dfa" and "prefix.dict", and tell julius to use it as a new grammar.
 All the current grammars used in the current process of Julius will be deleted and replaced to the specifed grammar.

+           On isolated word recognition, the dictionary alone should be specified as "filename.dict" instead of prefix.

        addgram prefix
            Send a new grammar "prefix.dfa" and "prefix.dict" and add it to the current grammar.

+           On isolated word recognition, the dictionary alone should be specified as "filename.dict" instead of prefix.

        deletegram gramlist
            Tell Julius to delete existing grammar.
 The grammar can be specified by either prefix name or number ID.
 The number ID can be determined from the message sent from Julius at each time grammar information has changed.
 When want to delete more than one grammar, specify all of them as comma-sparated.

        deactivategram gramlist
            Tell Julius to de-activate a specified grammar.
 The specified grammar will still be kept but will not be used for recognition.

            The target grammar can be specified by either prefix name or number ID.
 The number ID can be determined from the message sent from Julius at each time grammar information has changed.
 When want to delete more than one grammar, specify all of them as comma-sparated.

        activategram gramlist
            Tell Julius to activate previously de-activated grammar.
 The target grammar can be specified by either prefix name or number ID.
 The number ID can be determined from the message sent from Julius at each time grammar information has changed.
 When want to delete more than one grammar, specify all of them as comma-sparated.

        addword grammar_name_or_id dictfile
            Add the recognition word entries in the specified dictfile to the specified grammar on current process.

        syncgram
            Force synchronize grammar status, like unix command "sync".

    Process management
        Julius-4 supports multi-model recognition nad multi decoding.
 In this